fungos/blog/content/post/rust-windows-vscode.md

 ### Components

 Three core components are recommended to be installed with Rustup so to have a full offline environment.
 Rust source and Rust documentation are not essential, but are nice to have if you may be offline while writing Rust.
 RLS on the other side, is essential and should be installed.
 You can read more about what RLS can do [here](http://www.ncameron.org/blog/what-the-rls-can-do/).

-Basically, it will enable auto-completion and related code editing features to any IDE supporting the Microsoft Language Server protocol.
+Basically, RLS will enable auto-completion and related code editing features to any IDE supporting the Microsoft Language Server protocol.
 It is in a way equivalent to C++ Intellisense or Visual Assist.
 Although it is still under heavy development, I think it is already more usable than both of C++ alternatives on Visual Studio.

 ```dos
 > rustup component add rust-src